 The Challenge: How do we fight the growing burden on non-communicable disease worldwide?

-While many advances have been made to improve the health and wellbeing of vulnerable groups around the world, there is still a great distance that we must go to meet the targets laid out in SDG 3.
-This goal includes indicators for reproductive, maternal, new-born and child health; infectious diseases; non-communicable diseases and mental health and health systems and funding.
+While many advances have been made to improve the health and wellbeing of vulnerable groups around the world, the targets laid out in SDG 3—for progress in reproductive, maternal, new-born and child health; infectious diseases; non-communicable diseases and mental health and health systems and funding—remain beyond our reach.

-The Lead2030 Challenge for SDG3 supported by AstraZeneca launched a global search for impactful youth-led initiatives working to tackle the growing burden on non-communicable diseases.
+The Lead2030 Challenge for SDG3, supported by AstraZeneca, has launched a global search for impactful youth-led initiatives working to tackle the growing burden on non-communicable diseases.

 Quinn Underwood, Advin

-ADVIN’s approach to providing high-quality and low-cost primary care has two pillars:
+ADVIN’s approach to providing high-quality, low-cost primary care has two pillars:

-- Engagement: ADVIN works with trusted community partners with existing rural centres and infrastructure to run health literacy campaigns to introduce concepts of health monitoring and digital health in rural populations.
+- Engagement: ADVIN works with trusted community partners of existing rural centres and infrastructure to run health literacy campaigns that disseminate information about health monitoring and digital health for rural populations.

-- Technology: ADVIN’s hardware, integrated with a proprietary AI-powered software platform, is able to provide symptom and data based diagnostic recommendations with incredible accuracy and efficiency.
-Health workers gather information through urine and blood test strips (and other health devices) to enter into the device, providing diagnostic recommendation and storing the information on a cloud-based database accessible by remote doctors.
+- Technology: ADVIN’s hardware, integrated with a proprietary AI-powered software platform, provides symptom and data-based diagnostic recommendations with pinpoint accuracy and efficiency.
+Health workers gather information through DNA samples (and other health devices) to input into the device, providing diagnostic recommendations and storing the information on database accessible to remote doctors.

-The two-pronged approach allows healthcare workers to monitor vital signs and screen for the most major communicable and non-communicable diseases on-site, thus improving quality of care and drastically reducing improper prescription of medication.
+This two-pronged approach allows healthcare workers to monitor vital signs and screen for the most major communicable and non-communicable diseases on-site, improving the quality of care and drastically reducing improper prescription of medication.
 ADVIN’s current model can perform 62 separate diagnostic tests, collecting the data necessary to diagnose over 300 diseases.

-ADVIN has provided healthcare screening to more than 100,000 individuals across South Asia and is currently in the process of rolling out 1,000 primary health care centres (selected with in partnership with the Government of Bangladesh) to serve approx. 4.6 million individuals across Bangladesh.
+ADVIN have provided healthcare screening to more than 100,000 individuals across South Asia and are currently in the process of opening 1,000 primary health care centres (in partnership with the government of Bangladesh) to serve approximately 4.6 million people across Bangladesh.